elfmz/far2l/README.md

 # far2l
-Linux port of FAR Manager v2 (http://farmanager.com/)
+Linux fork of FAR Manager v2 (http://farmanager.com/)
 Works also on OSX/MacOS and BSD (but later not tested on regular manner)
 ALPHA VERSION.
 **Currently interesting only for enthusiasts!!!**